digitalrebar/doc/deployment/tools.rst

   ./run-in-system.sh --help
   echo "let's setup Digital Rebar!"

-The directory takes you through the following steps:
+The directory completes the following steps:

 * Change to the home directory
 * Make the digitalrebar directory